Dominion of Ceylon: Independence and growth

 Following the Second World War, public pressure for independence increased.
 The British-ruled Colony of Ceylon achieved independence on 4 February 1948, with an amended constitution taking effect on the same date.
 Independence was granted under the Ceylon Independence Act 1947.
 Military treaties with the United Kingdom preserved intact British air and sea bases in the country; British officers also continued to fill most of the upper ranks of the Ceylon Army.
-Don Senanayake became the first Prime Minister of Ceylon.
+Don Stephen Senanayake became the first prime minister of Ceylon.
 Later in 1948, when Ceylon applied for United Nations membership, the Soviet Union vetoed the application.
-This was partly because the Soviet Union believed that the Ceylon was only nominally independent, and the British still exercised control over it because the white, educated elite had control of the government.
+This was partly because the Soviet Union believed that Ceylon was only nominally independent, and the British still exercised control over it because the white, educated elite had control of the government.
 In 1949, with the concurrence of the leaders of the Sri Lankan Tamils, the UNP government disenfranchised the Indian Tamil plantation workers.
-In 1950, Ceylon became one of the original members of the Colombo Plan, and remains a member as Sri Lanka.

-Don Senanayake died in 1952 after a stroke and he was succeeded by his son Dudley.
+D. S. Senanayake died in 1952 after a stroke and he was succeeded by his son Dudley.
 However, in 1953 – following a massive general strike or 'Hartal' by the leftist parties against the UNP – Dudley Senanayake resigned.
 He was followed by General Sir John L. Kotelawala, a senior politician and military commander and an uncle of Dudley.
 Kotelawala did not have the personal prestige or the political acumen of D. S. Senanayake.
 He brought to the fore the issue of national languages that D. S. Senanayake had suspended.
-Elizabeth II, Queen of Ceylon, toured the island in 1954 from 10 to 21 April (She also visited in 1981 from 21 to 25 October after the country became a republic.).
+Elizabeth II, Queen of Ceylon, toured the island in 1954 from 10 to 21 April (she also visited in 1981 from 21 to 25 October after the country became a republic.).

-In 1956 the UNP was defeated at elections by the Mahajana Eksath Peramuna, which included the Sri Lanka Freedom Party (SLFP) led by Solomon Bandaranaike and the Viplavakari Lanka Sama Samaja Party of Philip Gunawardena.
-Bandaranaike was a politician who had fostered the Sinhalese nationalist lobby since the 1930s.
-He replaced English with Sinhala as the official language.
-He was the chief Sinhalese spokesman who attempted to counter the communal politics unleashed by G. G. Ponnambalam.
-The bill was known as the Sinhala Only Bill, and also made Sinhala the language taught in schools and universities.
-This caused Tamil riots, as they spoke the Tamil language and it had not been recognised as an official language.
-These riots culminated in the assassination of the prime minister, Bandaranaike.
-His widow, Sirimavo, succeeded her husband as leader of the SLFP and was elected as the world's first female prime minister.
 In 1957 British bases were removed and Ceylon officially became a "non-aligned" country.
 The Paddy Lands Act, the brainchild of Philip Gunawardena, was passed, giving those working the land greater rights vis-à-vis absentee landlords.